Lower Paradise Lake Cabin

 Directions

-Access is via floatplane only: 15 minutes from Moose Pass or 20 minutes from Seward.
-There is no trail near the cabin, and access on foot is not recommended.
+Access is by floatplane only.
+The flight is approximately 15 minutes from Moose Pass or 20 minutes from Seward.
+There is no trail to the cabin and foot access is not recommended.
+Alternative hiking routes exist but are extremely challenging: an 8-mile bushwhack from the east end of Ptarmigan Lake Trail, or 14 miles via North Fork Snow River Valley.

 Location